marcespie/build-control/README.md

 Having the exact same build token means that the server will tell each client for a given hash at the same time.

+## Optimization:

+- the hash takes the former number-hash, where number is the project number, just so you don't actually have to look-up a hash, it's just there as a security measure.

 ## Ending:

 - when the build program finishes, the connection to the server is